Toloka/docs/en/guide/concepts/check-performers.md

 If your project has a lot of similar tasks, you'll need to protect it from fake Tolokers (robots) and cheaters.

-### Limiting fast responses
+### Limiting fast task suite responses

-Use the [Fast responses](quick-answers.md) rule to weed out Tolokers who perform tasks too quickly and carelessly.
+Use the [Fast task suite responses](quick-answers.md) rule to weed out Tolokers who perform tasks too quickly and carelessly.
 You've tried doing tasks and you know that each task takes at least 15 seconds.
 You should suspend Tolokers who submit three out of ten assignments in a row faster than the control time.

 {% cut "Example" %}